Fitbit Ionic: 9 tips and tricks to get the most out of the smartwatch

-The Fitbit Ionic ($379.00 at Officeworks) is the company's smartest fitness-first watch yet.
+The Fitbit Ionic (£235.00 at Amazon.co.uk) is the company's smartest fitness-first watch yet.
 It has its own app store and a place to find and customize new watch faces.
 But where do you even begin with something that does a lot more than previous Fitbits?

 Well, if you follow our advice, the best place to start is with the initial setup.